Lauri Törni: World War II

 During the battles at Lake Ladoga, Törni took part in the destruction of the encircled Soviet divisions in Lemetti.

-His performance during these engagements was noticed by his commanders, and toward the end of the war, he was assigned to officer training where he was commissioned a Vänrikki (2nd lieutenant) in the reserves.
+His performance during these engagements was noticed by his commanders, and toward the end of the conflict, he was assigned to officer training where he was commissioned as a Vänrikki (2nd lieutenant) in the reserves.
 After the Winter War, in June 1941, Törni went to Vienna, Austria for seven weeks of training with the Waffen-SS, and returned to Finland in July; as a Finnish officer, the Germans recognized him as an Untersturmführer.

 Most of Törni's reputation was based on his successful actions in the Continuation War (1941–44) between the Soviet Union and Finland.
 In 1943, a unit informally named Detachment Törni was created under his command.
 This was an infantry unit that penetrated deep behind enemy lines and soon enjoyed a reputation on both sides of the front for its combat effectiveness.
 One of Törni's subordinates was future President of Finland Mauno Koivisto.
 Koivisto served in a reconnaissance company under Törni's command during the Battle of Ilomantsi, the final Finnish-Soviet engagement of the Continuation War, during July and August 1944.
 Törni's unit inflicted such heavy casualties on Soviet units that the Soviet Army placed a bounty of 3,000,000 Finnish marks on his head.
 He was decorated with the Mannerheim Cross 2nd Class on 9 July 1944.

 The September 1944 Moscow Armistice required the Finnish government to remove German troops from its territory, resulting in the Lapland War; during this period, much of the Finnish Army was demobilized, including Törni, leaving him unemployed in November 1944.
 In January 1945, he was recruited by the Pro-German resistance movement in Finland and left for saboteur training in Germany, with the intention of organizing resistance in case Finland was occupied by the Soviet Union.
-The training was prematurely ended in March, but as Törni could not secure transportation to Finland, he joined a German unit to fight Soviet troops near Schwerin, Germany.
+The training was prematurely ended in March, but as Törni could not secure transportation to Finland, he joined the Waffen SS to fight Soviet troops near Schwerin, Germany.
 He surrendered to British troops in the last stages of World War II and eventually returned to Finland in June 1945 after escaping a British POW camp in Lübeck, Germany.

 As his family had been evacuated from Karelia, Törni sought to rejoin them in Helsinki but was arrested by Valpo, the Finnish state police.
-After escaping, he was arrested a second time in April 1946, and tried for treason for having joined the German military.
+After escaping, he was arrested a second time in April 1946, and tried for treason for continuing to serve in the German military during the Lapland War.
 A trial in October and November resulted in a six-year sentence in January 1947.
 Imprisoned at the Turku provincial prison, Törni escaped in June, but was recaptured and sent to the Riihimäki State Prison.
 President Juho Paasikivi granted him a pardon in December 1948.